hellmarbecker/ksql-BAWAG/README.md

 ### 7. Use a point query to retrieve one customer’s last transactions over a month.

     select * from odl_movements_iban_qtr where rowkey='d871fa21e640eba52a03399421a504b4';

+This is the type of query that the online banking app will eventually send to the REST API.
+It retrieves this customer's transactions over a month.

 ### 8. Queries can also be executed via REST API or via CLI.
 The CLI shows the result in better detail.